cmbiwer/pycbc_cal_dev/docs/inference_gw150914.rst

 Note that there are a few difference between this example and the analysis in the paper.
-For example, here we use a low-frequency cutoff of 30Hz instead of 20Hz.
-Also LALInference has more features, eg. a bucket of different jump proposals, PSD fitting, and calibration marginalization.
+For example, here we use a low-frequency cutoff of 30Hz instead of 20Hz, and using only 4 seconds of data instead of 8 seconds.
+Also LALInference has more features, eg. a bucket of different jump proposals, PSD fitting, and calibration marginalization to keep in mind when comparing.

+To increase the number of independent samples use more walkers and iterations.
+Remember if you're not using a burn-in option with ``pycbc_inference``, you'll want to discard some of the samples at the start (about a couple autocorrelation lengths).

+Within a couple hundred samples you'll see structure in the posteriors, and they'll slowly "move" as the sampler continues.

 ===================
 Instructions